Honors graduation requirements

 Eligible students may pursue either University Honors, Departmental Honors or both.
 All Honors students must maintain a 3.3 GPA to remain a member of the College in good standing.
 Both diplomas and transcripts highlight Departmental and/or University Honors designation, and students who complete the requirements for either wear a distinctive gold collar at graduation.

-See links at left for more information about the requirements for University and Departmental Honors.
+See the navigation links at left for more information about the requirements for University and Departmental Honors.